 Types of glamping

-Yurts are considered to be one of the most popular options when it comes it glamping.
+Yurts are considered to be one of the most popular options when it comes to glamping.
 They are circular tents made from wooden beams and animal skin or fabric walls, originating from Mongolia.
 Yurts are typically used in the countryside and at some festivals.

 Unsurprisingly, treehouses are made from wood and are normally built within a tree – making use of its organic architecture – or placed in the woods.
 Perfect for guests who want a peaceful stay in nature.